-(a) Applied IFRS
+(a) Applied IFRS Accounting Standards

-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).

-(b) IFRS issued and not yet adopted in the reporting period
+(b) IFRS Accounting Standards issued and adopted in the reporting period

-The following amended standards are not expected to have a significant impact on MBFNA's financial statements:
+The following amended standards did not have an impact on MBFNA's financial statements:

-- Insurance Contracts (IFRS 17) - Lease Liability in a Sale and Leaseback Transaction (IFRS 16) - Disclosure of Accounting Policies (IAS and IFRS Practice Statement 2) - Definition of Accounting Estimates (Amendments to IAS 8) - Deferred Tax relation to Assets & Liabilities arising from a Single Transaction (Amendments to IAS 12) - Classification of Liabilities as Current and Non-Current (Amendments to IAS 1)
+- Insurance Contracts (IFRS 17) - Disclosure of Accounting Policies (IAS and IFRS Practice Statement 2) - Definition of Accounting Estimates (Amendments to IAS 8) - Deferred Tax related to Assets & Liabilities arising from a Single Transaction (Amendments to IAS 12) - International Tax Reform Pillar Two Model Rules (Amendments to IAS 12).
+Pillar Two has not yet been adopted in the United States.